Pictured above: Common sneezeweed (Helenium autumnale) by Agnieszka Kwiecień (CC-BY 3.0).Click on terms for botanical definitions. View post as a PDF.

-Common sneezeweed is an herbaceousperennial with cheerful yellow flowers.
+Common sneezeweed (Helenium autumnale) is an herbaceous perennial with cheerful yellow flowers.
 It typically blooms spring through fall, attracting moths, butterflies, bees and other pollinating insects.
 It occurs naturally in floodplain forests, wet flatwoods, bluffs, mesic hammocks, bogs, savannas and swamps.

 While smelling sneezeweed may not cause a biological reaction, the common name references the historic use of certain species of Helenium by Native Americans.
 Leaves were dried, ground into a powder and inhaled as snuff, which would induce a sneeze that was thought to rid the body of evil spirits.